Amgen (NASDAQ:AMGN) Releases FY 2022 Earnings Guidance

 Amgen Stock Performance

-Amgen (NASDAQ:AMGN – Get Rating) last announced its earnings results on Thursday, August 4th.
-The medical research company reported $4.65 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $4.40 by $0.25.
-The business had revenue of $6.59 billion during the quarter, compared to analysts’ expectations of $6.53 billion.
+Amgen (NASDAQ:AMGN – Get Rating) last posted its earnings results on Thursday, August 4th.
+The medical research company reported $4.65 earnings per share for the quarter, topping the consensus estimate of $4.40 by $0.25.
+The company had revenue of $6.59 billion for the quarter, compared to analyst estimates of $6.53 billion.
 Amgen had a net margin of 24.92% and a return on equity of 218.34%.
-The firm’s revenue for the quarter was up 1.0% on a year-over-year basis.
-During the same quarter last year, the company posted $4.38 EPS.
-As a group, analysts anticipate that Amgen will post 17.42 EPS for the current fiscal year.
+The business’s revenue for the quarter was up 1.0% compared to the same quarter last year.
+During the same period last year, the business posted $4.38 earnings per share.
+Sell-side analysts anticipate that Amgen will post 17.42 EPS for the current year.

-AMGN has been the topic of several research analyst reports.
-Royal Bank of Canada increased their target price on Amgen from $224.00 to $236.00 in a report on Friday, August 5th.
-TheStreet lowered shares of Amgen from a b+ rating to a c+ rating in a research report on Wednesday, April 27th.
-Piper Sandler raised their price target on shares of Amgen from $260.00 to $265.00 and gave the company an overweight rating in a report on Friday, August 5th.
-SVB Leerink started coverage on Amgen in a report on Monday, May 23rd.
-They set a market perform rating and a $256.00 price objective on the stock.
-Finally, Morgan Stanley lifted their target price on Amgen from $239.00 to $253.00 and gave the company an equal weight rating in a research note on Friday, July 15th.
-Two investment analysts have rated the stock with a sell rating, ten have given a hold rating and five have issued a buy rating to the stock.
-According to data from MarketBeat, Amgen presently has an average rating of Hold and a consensus target price of $245.14.
+A number of research analysts recently issued reports on AMGN shares.
+Mizuho boosted their price objective on Amgen from $202.00 to $208.00 in a research note on Tuesday, May 10th.
+Royal Bank of Canada boosted their price target on Amgen from $224.00 to $236.00 in a report on Friday, August 5th.
+Piper Sandler increased their target price on Amgen from $260.00 to $265.00 and gave the company an overweight rating in a research report on Friday, August 5th.
+SVB Leerink started coverage on shares of Amgen in a research report on Monday, May 23rd.
+They set a market perform rating and a $256.00 price objective for the company.
+Finally, Morgan Stanley raised their target price on shares of Amgen from $239.00 to $253.00 and gave the stock an equal weight rating in a report on Friday, July 15th.
+Two equities research analysts have rated the stock with a sell rating, ten have assigned a hold rating and five have assigned a buy rating to the company.
+According to data from MarketBeat, the stock currently has a consensus rating of Hold and a consensus target price of $245.14.

-In other Amgen news, Director R Sanders Williams sold 600 shares of Amgen stock in a transaction dated Monday, May 23rd.
-The stock was sold at an average price of $250.00, for a total transaction of $150,000.00.
-Following the transaction, the director now directly owns 5,501 shares in the company, valued at $1,375,250.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Insiders own 0.46% of the company’s stock.
+In other Amgen news, Director R Sanders Williams sold 600 shares of Amgen stock in a transaction that occurred on Monday, May 23rd.
+The shares were sold at an average price of $250.00, for a total transaction of $150,000.00.
+Following the completion of the sale, the director now directly owns 5,501 shares in the company, valued at approximately $1,375,250.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Company insiders own 0.46% of the company’s stock.

 Hedge Funds Weigh In On Amgen